zarincheg/telegram-bot-dialogs/README.md

 - Add AI API support (e.g. [LUIS](https://www.luis.ai/), [Dataflow](https://cloud.google.com/dataflow))
 - Improve documentation and examples
 - Improve stability and DX for channel bots

+## Backward compatibility promise

+Dialogs is using [Semver](https://semver.org/).
+This means that versions are tagged with MAJOR.MINOR.PATCH.
+Only a new major version will be allowed to break backward compatibility (BC).

+Classes marked as `@experimental` or `@internal` are not included in our backward compatibility promise.
+You are also not guaranteed that the value returned from a method is always the same.
+You are guaranteed that the data type will not change.

+PHP 8 introduced [named arguments](https://wiki.php.net/rfc/named_params), which increased the cost and reduces flexibility for package maintainers.
+The names of the arguments for methods in Dialogs is not included in our BC promise.